Kossit73/Electrical-VEhicle/docs/gcp_deployment.md

 docker push $STREAMLIT_IMG
 ```

-> You can substitute Docker with Cloud Build by running `gcloud builds submit --tag $API_IMG .`.
+> You can substitute Docker with Cloud Build.
+Be sure to point Cloud Build at the correct Dockerfile, e.g. `gcloud builds submit --tag $API_IMG --file deploy/aws/Dockerfile.api .` (and likewise for the Streamlit image).

 ## 2) Deploy FastAPI to Cloud Run
 Deploy the API container on port 8000 and allow HTTPS ingress: